iamshbr/Simple-Bank-Application-React-Node-Express/README.md

 ## 🎯 Features

+- Account Management: Simulate user authentication and account-related operations.
+- State Management: Efficient data handling and state updates using **Redux**.
+- Routing: Seamless page navigation powered by **React Router**.
+- Context API: Shared functionality for features like timers and session management.
+- React Hooks: Leverages hooks like **useState**, **useEffect**, and **useContext** for functional, clean, and reusable components.
 - User-friendly interface for managing banking operations.
 - Backend APIs to handle transactions securely.
 - Hardcoded user data imported from a file (`user.js`).